maesoser/route_lookup/readme.md

-#  Two-level software multi-bit trie implementation
+#  Two-level software multi-bit trie route lookup algorithm

 This work is based on the paper from Pankaj Gupta, Steven Lin, and Nick McKeown called "[Routing Lookups in Hardware at Memory Access Speeds](http://tiny-tera.stanford.edu/~nickm/papers/Infocom98_lookup.pdf)".

 ##### Compile using:

-make
+`make `

 ##### Check it using:
 `valgrind --tool=memcheck --leak-check=yes ./route_lookup RIB prueba`

-## Description of the algorithm implemented.
+## Description of the implemented algorithm.

-This code is based on two main lists:
+####This code is based on two main lists:

-	mtable: Stores 2^24 interfaces each of them is sixteen bits long.
+- **mtable:** Stores 2^24 interfaces each of them is sixteen bits long.
 The index of this table is made from the 24 MSB of and Ip Address.
 For example:

 		IP = 10.10.5.3 -> IF = 3

 In the table could be :

 		mtable[657925] = 3

 If the first bit of the interface is 1, then the interfca field is an index for a secondary table, which stores the special directions that are specified in the least significant bits.

-	stable: Stores the networks whose netmask is higher than 24.
+- **stable:** Stores the networks whose netmask is higher than 24.

-There are basically two main methods which fill the two tables and perform the route lookup.
+####  There are basically two main methods which fill the two tables and perform the route lookup.

+- **initializeFIB():**

-	initializeFIB(): This is the most complex and large method of this code.
+This is the most complex and large method of this code.
 It reads the route table file and, depending of the content of the line, make one thing or another.

-		* If the mask is less than 24: It stores the interface written in the file in the position defined by the last 24 bits of the IP.
+If the mask is less than 24: It stores the interface written in the file in the position defined by the last 24 bits of the IP.

-		* If the mask is equal or more than 24: It reads the memory stored in the main table.
+If the mask is equal or more than 24: It reads the memory stored in the main table.
 If it has a "1" in the "special bit" (indicating it's an index to the stable instead of an interface) the method goes to stable and writes the interface in the corresponding address inside the secondary table.

 If it has not a "1" (meaning that is the first route entry that extends this this IP range more than 24 bits) it resizes the second table in order to store 256 new positions (corresponding to the last byte of an IP, 192.123.23.X ).
 After that, it copies the interface stored in the main table to the second table and after that it updates the information stored in the main table by writting a 1 in the 16th bit and the index to the stable entry in the rest of the bits.

-	interface_lookup(uint32_t *IP_lookup, short int *ntables,unsigned short *interface):
+- **interface_lookup(uint32_t *IP_lookup, short int *ntables,unsigned short *interface):**

 It looks for an IP inside the route lookup tables stored in RAM.
 To do that it uses the first 24 bits of the IP as an index to the main table.

 If the 16th bit is 0 it means that the data of mtable is the interface.
 It returns the interface.
 If the 16th bit is 1 it means that the data of mtable is the index to stable.
 It returns the content of stable.

 ## Under which circumstances your algorithm performs better than the linear search algorithm?